MLMario/monark_budget/README.md

-# Agemt for Money Monark Budget: An Intelligent Financial Companion
+# Agent for Money Monark Budget: An Intelligent Financial Companion

 ## The Problem: When Budgeting Becomes a Chore